HVML/PurC/README.md

 ### TODO List

-1. HVML 1.0 Features not implemented yet:
+1. HVML 1.0 Features not implemented yet.
-    - Support for `channel` like Go.
+1. HVML 1.0 Predefined Variables not implemented yet.
 1. More tests or test cases.
 1. More samples.
 1. Port PurC to Windows.

-For the community conduct, please refer to [Code of Conduct](CODE_OF_CONDUCT.md).

-For the coding style, please refer to [Code and Development Convention](CODE_AND_DEVELOPMENT_CONVENTION.md).
+For detailed TODO list, please see [TODO List](TODO.md).

 ### Other documents

+For the community conduct, please refer to [Code of Conduct](Documents/CODE_OF_CONDUCT.md).

+For the coding style, please refer to [Coding Convention](Documents/CODING_CONVENTION.md).

 ## Authors and Contributors